 Voluntary & Work Experience

-- Work as an assistant psychologist or volunteer in a school or CAMHS setting, whether in a permanent post or for a temporary project.
+- Work as an assistant psychologist, volunteer in a CAMHS setting.

 - Completion of a postgraduate course in psychology (eg. a Masters in Applied Psychology) or education, especially if there is a practical/placement component.